databrickslabs/dbldatagen/docs/source/DATARANGES.md

 By default, the data is only constrained to the range of the fields data type.

-Additionally, unless the `percent_nulls` option is used, the value `null` will not be generated for a field value.
+Additionally, unless the `percentNulls` option is used, the value `null` will not be generated for a field value.

 The range of values for the generated data may be controlled in the following ways:
-- Specifying the `unique_values` option to control the unique values for a column
+- Specifying the `uniqueValues` option to control the unique values for a column
 - Specifying the `minValue`, `maxValue` and `step` options for a column
 - Specifying the `begin`, `end` and `interval` options for data and timestamp valued columns
 - Specifying an explicit set of values via the `values` option